Woo Sun-hee

-In 2003, Woo competed in the World Women's Handball Championship held in Croatia and led her team to the bronze medal.
+In 2003, Woo competed in the IHF World Women's Handball Championship held in Croatia and led her team to the bronze medal.
 She was finally named to the All-Star team of the competition.
 At the 2004 Summer Olympics, she won the silver medal with the South Korean team.
 She played all seven matches and scored 37 goals.

 After some years in Europe in the Romanian League, Woo Sun-Hee has returned to Korea where she played handball, until 2017.